Atlanta Personal Injury Lawyer

 There may be situations when you have additional time to file a claim for damages.
-However, don’t assume that you’ll have extra time.
-The best thing you can do is call our attorneys immediately after you get hurt to make sure that your case is handled promptly.
+However, do not assume that you’ll have extra time.
+The best thing you can do is call our attorneys right away after you get hurt to make sure that your case is handled promptly.

 What Damages Are Available to Atlanta Accident Victims?

-If someone else is responsible for your accident, Hasner Law, PC can help you seek compensation for all damages related to your injuries—this includes economic and non-economic damages.
+If someone else is responsible for your accident, Hasner Law, PC can help you seek compensation for all damages associated to your injuries—this includes economic and non-economic damages.

 Economic damages compensate you for financial losses caused by your accident and can include: